 \paragraph{Comparison to baselines.} Figure~\ref{fig:baseline} compares \name{} against ATI, DaS, VACE, I2VEdit, and SFM across a diverse set of complex motion types, including drop, throw, and roll sequences, both with and without scene modifications.
 Across all scenarios, \name{} tracks the intended trajectory more faithfully while maintaining foreground identity and background structure.
 The translated object remains temporally coherent, exhibiting minimal texture collapse or shape drift, even as it adapts to novel scene depths and changing support surfaces.

-Among the baselines, SFM is relatively stronger at coarse trajectory following, but it often suffers from failure modes introduced by its reconstruction and edit pipeline, including reconstructed object fragmentation, unintended multi-instance object generation, and temporal object deformation during propagation.
-ATI and DaS more closely match our trajectory control setting, but their externally constrained control signals do not robustly resolve scene dependent motion changes after relocation, which leads to trajectory drift and physically implausible motion in challenging scenes.
+Among the baselines, SFM is strongest at coarse trajectory following but suffers from artifacts introduced by its reconstruction and editing pipeline, including object fragmentation, unintended duplication, and temporal deformation.
+While ATI and DaS better align with our trajectory control setting, their rigid external control signals fail to adapt to scene-dependent motion changes after relocation.
+In challenging scenes, this results in trajectory drift and physically implausible movements.
 VACE can preserve appearance in simpler cases, but under our control setting it frequently shows composition conflicts such as duplicated object regions or partial re-renderings of the source object.
 I2VEdit performs adequately when the appearance of the first frame strongly determines subsequent motion, but it struggles with long term propagation and often produces fading, disappearance, or severe trajectory drift after a few frames.

-In contrast, a key advantage of \name{} is its ability to predict inherently plausible, scene aware motion directly from the source video and the simple relocation signal, without requiring manually designed trajectory specific adjustments at test time.
+\paulchanged{All of the baselines aim to follow the moved trajectory even if the resulting motion conflicts with the scene geometry, thus making it implausible.} In contrast, a key advantage of \name{} is its ability to predict inherently plausible, scene aware motion directly from the source video and the simple trajectory relocation signal, without requiring detailed manual trajectory adjustments at test time.
 This advantage is particularly evident in complex scenarios where an object must translate laterally while also naturally settling at a different depth or support surface.
 Please zoom in on the figures for fine grained details.
 Additional qualitative examples, \nameDataset samples, and model result videos are provided in the supplementary material and supplementary video.